Sports-based youth development: Hoops 4 Hope

 Hoops 4 Hope is a non-profit organization in South Africa that uses basketball to help children from underserved areas become proactive leaders in their individual lives and in their communities.
 It has been in existence for over 15 years.
 Hoops 4 Hope in conjunction with its sister organization Soccer 4 Hope has given 10,000 children the opportunity to participate in sports.

 Up2Us Sports

 Up2Us, doing business as Up2Us Sports, is a sport-based youth development non-profit organization founded in 2010 dedicated to supporting young people through sport.
 Through their national coach program, Up2Us identifies, trains and supports coaches, many of whom serve as AmeriCorps members, to work with young people in underserved communities around the country.
 Their training teaches strategies for coaches to work with young people who have dealt with trauma.

-Positive Learning Using Sports

-PLUS is a global campaign to raise awareness of the potential of sport as a natural, accessible, and inexpensive platform to transform people's lives for the better.
-Since 1984, PLUS has partnered with local communities, schools and organizations to train leaders how to better use sports to teach self-advocacy, leadership, literacy, and health.
-PLUS envisions a world where all sport-based organizations teach what children need to live safe, happy lives.

-Peace Players International

-Peace Players International has been working for almost a decade "to unite, educate and inspire young people in divided communities through basketball."
-There are 52,000 children involved in South Africa, Northern Ireland, Israel and the West Bank, and Cyprus.

 SquashBusters

-SquashBusters is a New England-based organization that provides middle and high school students with academic tutoring and squash instruction.
+SquashBusters is a New England–based organization that provides middle and high school students with academic tutoring and squash instruction.
 The program, which has existed since 1996, has served over 800 students.
 SquashBusters is a founding member of the National Urban Squash and Education Alliance, a nationwide association of urban squash programs.